ARTICLE ONE: NAME

 Part 2.
 Where ASCE guidelines, regulations or policies differ from those of the University, the University’s policies, regulations, and guidelines take precedence.

-ARTICLE ONE: SECTION MEETINGS
+ARTICLE ONE: CHAPTER MEETINGS

 Section 2.
 Officers’ meetings shall be held once weekly.